 The Commission’s ten members serve five-year terms.
 Five are appointed by the Secretary of Veterans Affairs with the Governor’s approval, and five by the Mayor of Baltimore.

-Appointed by Mayor of Baltimore to 5-year terms: David T. Clements; Marian C. James; Norman E. Johnson, Jr.; Earl W. Nesbitt; William B. Proctor.
-Terms expire 2018.
+Appointed by Mayor of Baltimore to 5-year terms: Marian C. James; Norman E. Johnson, Jr.; Charles Culver; Terms expire 2023.
+Vacant (2)

 Contact: (410) 396-8013